What Does a Concert Tour Manager Do?

 Good concert tour managers will have an encyclopedic knowledge of these problems and be able to expect them and/or advise the touring party well ahead of time.

-By anticipating these problems, the CTM will save the tour both time AND money.
+By anticipating these problems, the CTM will save the tour both time and money.

 Going On-The- Road